 Daniels said after reviewing the numbers, something doesn’t add up.

 “We have to find out what happened, how this happened, and make sure that it never happens again.
-So I pray that even the attention that’s being brought to it will be enough to have people to have a for so that folk can have a sigh of relief because sometimes people feel like their voice is not heard.
+So I pray that even the attention that’s being brought to it will be enough to have people to have a forum so that folk can have a sigh of relief because sometimes people feel like their voice is not heard.
 And I just want them to know that their voice is heard and and and and we’re working on it and we’re demanding some answers,” Daniels said.

 “In the meantime, they’ve given me some instruction about continuing to work in the case of Anchor Academy.
 We’re gonna work with the federal grant and see whether we can get that money,” Bernier said.
-“In the case of the other, board member Willie has asked me to start engaging with him and the community to see what else we might be able to do between now and that closure day.”
+“In the case of the other, Board Member Willie has asked me to start engaging with him and the community to see what else we might be able to do between now and that closure day.”